ircv3/ircv3-specifications/extensions/reg-core-3.3.md

 The first credential type in this token SHOULD be used as the default if the client does not specify a credential type in the `REG CREATE` command.

+## The `REGNICK` `RPL_ISUPPORT` token

+Some implementations restrict the account name that can be registered to the current nickname of the client (that is, they tie account name registration to nicknames).
+Implementations which restrict registration in this way MUST advertise the `REGNICK` RPL_ISUPPORT (005) token.

+This token has no value, and a sample 005 reply indicating this behaviour is:

+    :irc.example.com 005 dan REGNICK :are supported by this server

+When registering on a network that enforces this policy, clients MUST send `*` as `<accountname>` in the `REG CREATE` command (which indicates that the server use the client's current nickname as the account name).
+If a client sends an incorrect accountname on a network enforcing this policy, the server MUST return the `ERR_REG_UNSPECIFIED_ERROR` (922) numeric with an appropriate description.

 ## Examples

 ### Registering the account "kaniini" with e-mail address kaniini@example.com: